peemin/CSCI-5828-Git-and-Github/CSCI_5828_Kanban/NOTES.md

   * Leadership at all levels
     * Acts of leadership at all levels in the organization, from individual contributors to senior management, are encouraged.

+**Kanban Cards**
+Similar to agile story cards, Kanban cards are a key component of Kanban.
+They are use to signal the need to move materials (stories) with in the production process.

+Need example of how the Kanban Card moves down the kanban board:
+1. visualize the Kanban board.
+2. how restocking occurs.